When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 How much do roof improvements return on investment?

 Roof improvements can be considered a saleability issue in many cases.
-Prospective homebuyers may be reluctant about investing in a home with a failing roof.
+Prospective homebuyers may be reluctant to invest in a home with a failing roof.
 If the roof is in good condition, however, replacement will see the following returns on investment:

 Asphalt Shingles: 71.9 %